sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 function sorted the trials in order of the phase values (-pi to pi) and displayed an ERP image of the trials in this (bottom-to-top) order.
-The dominance of circa 10-Hz activity in the trials, together with the 10-trial smoothing we applied makes the phase coherence between adjacent trials obvious in this view.
+The dominance of circa 10-Hz activity in the trials, together with the 10-trial smoothing we applied, makes the phase coherence between adjacent trials obvious in this view.

 Phase-sorted ERP images